SofiaCPP/IPL/website/content/slides/00_intro/_index.md

   the end of the semester and still get 100%.

 ---
+## Homework

+- Homeworks will be announced at the end of a lecture
+- In two weeks on the lecture we will discuss the best homeworks
+- You can submit the homework at any moment
+    - doing that after the two weeks, you will score less points

+---
 ## Sample homeworks

 - a minifier (with variable renaming, tree-shaking, etc)